-As ever, I would stress that not all lenders do all these things, but do be prepared to get more documentation together than you have ever had to previously, or if you tip over into this category.
+As ever, I would stress that not all lenders do all these things.
+But do be prepared to get more documentation together than you have ever had to previously, if you tip over into this category.

 What product options are available?

 All the usual product options are available.
 So you can have the loan on a Repayment basis, Interest Only or a mixture of the two.
 Fixed rates from 2 to 10 years, or variable rates.
 If you want a detailed overview of this, you are welcome to look at the relevant section of our website here.